robinweser/fela/docs/api/bindings/FelaComponent.md

 #### Style Rule as a Function of Props and Theme
 Sometimes it is desirable to style a component as a function of both theme and props.
-The `rule` prop takes a callback, and passes it an object with `theme` and all props passed to FelaComponent except "style", "render" and "rule".
+The `style` prop takes a callback, and passes it an object with `theme` and all props passed to FelaComponent except *style* and *children*.

 This provides an API that is both compatible with createComponent, and allows using an externally defined function in such use cases.
 Hopefully, this can